bluescan/bip39tools/README.md

 This software is now working.
 Tested generation of 12, 15, 18, 21, and 24 word mnemonics against https://iancoleman.io/bip39/
 The minor outstanding todo's:
 * Compile on Raspberry Pi/ARM32 in preparation for getting it going on a Pi Zero (no W).
-* Support the official non-Englist word lists.
+* Support the official non-English word lists.

 ### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user